MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 ## Scanning users

 A scan of the source tenant determines how many users, files, and how much data each user owns.
-The scan will also report any user that cannot be accessed on the source connector.
+The scan will also report any user that can't be accessed on the source connector.

 ### Source users